Report a Sighting

 - Initial symptoms of glyphosate treatment on water hyacinth do not appear for two weeks or more.
 Visible treatment symptoms are gradual wilting and yellowing of the plant, advancing to browning of vegetation and eventual decay.
 It may take two months for herbicide effectiveness to be clearly visible.

 - Funding for water hyacinth treatment comes from the Harbors and Watercraft Revolving Fund, which receives revenues from boaters’ registration fees and gas taxes.

-California Department of Boating and Waterways will begin its 2013 Water Hyacinth Control Program in selected areas of the Delta starting Mar.
+California Division of Boating and Waterways will begin its 2013 Water Hyacinth Control Program in selected areas of the Delta starting Mar.
 18, 2013 through Nov.
 30, 2013.

 There are some Delta sites that DBW will not currently treat at this time in order to protect listed salmon species and delta smelt.
 Treatment in these areas will begin later in the year after peak spawning and migration times when listed fish are less likely to be present.

 Treatment sites are subject to revision based on governmental requirements, weather conditions, plant growth, waterway traffic and fish presence surveys.